Internship Admissions, Support, and Initial Placement Data

 Do interns have an opportunity to lead groups at CPS and SOS?
 Yes, we welcome intern involvement in our group program.
 CPS and SOS offers a range of therapy, support and psycho-educational groups each semester.
 Interns are encouraged each year to co-lead at least one group with a post-doctoral fellow or senior staff member.
 Group leadership assignments are based both upon the clinical needs of the group program and the training needs of an intern.
 In the fall, interns are typically assigned to lead a Managing Stress, Anxiety, and Depression group.

-How would you characterize the culture of the Counseling Center and Social Services?
+How would you characterize the culture of the Counseling Center?
 We like to have fun with each other, love working with college students, and enjoy celebrating each other's accomplishments (with food).
 That said, this is a fast-paced setting that is highly utilized.
 Thus, there can be increased stress during certain times of the year when demand for services is high.
 We continually look at how we can better meet the need for student access while at the same time monitor self-care.

 Are there opportunities to teach?
 There is no formal opportunity to teach on an ongoing basis; however, there are opportunities to guest lecture.
 In the past, some interns have taken adjunct teaching positions at neighboring universities (e.g., University of San Francisco, Santa Clara, and the Wright Institute).